Josh-Bruce/WWDC-Student-Scholarship-2014/README.md

 Features:
 - Tutorial Overlay
 - Swipe Up gesture to return to the main menu
+- Swipe Down gesture to move to the next category
 - Long Press gesture to bring up a navigation action sheet
 - Audio button to speak the text to you (Uses AVSpeechSynthesizer)
 - Swipe Left / Right to page between views